-A living room is many things all at once: a place to receive guests, a place to gather with family, and sometimes even a place to eat dinner as you catch up on your shows.
-We don't judge.
-For those reasons (and many others), decorating a living room can be a real challenge.
+Decorating a living room can be a real challenge.
 Do you make it formal and perfect for entertaining?
 Or do you make it casual, kid-friendly, and covered in easy-to-clean fabrics?
 Should you go for a timeless traditional style or make it more modern and trend-forward?
-We think you can have it both ways, and these designers can prove it.
+We think you can have it both ways, and these living room design ideas prove it.

 Keep scrolling for our favorite living room ideas straight from the pros.